Vermiculite Testing & Removal

 If you suspect you may have vermiculite-asbestos insulation in your walls.
 It is a good precautionary measure to seal any cracks, holes or openings that would allow asbestos fibers to enter the envelope.
 This means calking around windows, doorframes, baseboards and electrical outlets.
 This is a stopgap effort until you can arrange to have the insulation removed.
 Which brings up a very important point.

-MOST IMPORTANTLY.
-Never attempt to remove the vermiculite-asbestos insulation yourself.
+MOST IMPORTANTLY: Never attempt to remove the vermiculite-asbestos insulation yourself.

 3. Contact a professional, certified contractor to remove the vermiculite-asbestos insulation.